AGulev/defold-extension-unity-ads/README.md

 ## Installation

-You can use the DefUnityAds extension in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
+You can use the DefVideoAds extension in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add:

 >https://github.com/AGulev/DefUnityAds/archive/master.zip